revolut-mobile/revolut-payments-android/README.md

     }
 }
 ```
-2. Add the dependency to the module level build.gradle:
+2. Add the dependency to the module level build.gradle.
+Please use the latest 1.0.1 version
 ```
-implementation 'com.revolut:revolutpay:1.0.0'
+implementation 'com.revolut:revolutpay:1.0.1'
 ```
 3. Sync your project

-### 3. Configure the SDK
+### 2. Configure the SDK
-Initialise the SDK by invoking `RevolutPay.init()`, where you will need to define:
+Initialise the SDK by invoking `RevolutPay.init(environment: RevolutPayEnvironment, returnUrl: String?)`, where you will need to define:

 1. `environment` : either `PROD` or `SANDBOX`.
 You can use the Revolut Business Sandbox environment to test your Merchant account integration before you push the code changes to the production environment.

-2. `returnUrl`  : deep link which is going to be used by Revolut app to return back to your app after the payment is confirmed or rejected.
+2. `returnUrl`  : an optional deep link which is going to be used by Revolut app to return back to your app after the payment is confirmed or rejected.
 Providing this field will greatly improve the customer experience as it will allow them to return to your app after they authorize the payment.
 The deep link should be registered in manifest to allow opening an activity if you want to support automatic redirection.
 Please note that the `returnUrl` might be as well based on a custom host+scheme that can be defined within your application.
-Here’s an example of an activity that can handle `returnUrl` (please note that the launchMode should be set to `singleTop`, otherwise it will not be possible to return back to your app):
+Here is an example of an activity that can handle `returnUrl` (please note that the launchMode should be set to `singleTop`, otherwise it will not be possible to return back to your app):
 ```
 <activity
     android:name=".MainActivity"